 Two special points of attention in the preparation timeline:

-Allow yourself time for finetuning of your proposal, and tap on the support offered by the Faculty and Grant support Office.
+Allow yourself time for finetuning of your proposal, and tap on the support offered by the Faculties and Grants Office.
 One month before the call deadline - time for preparation of the "host institution support letter" (mandatory in the application) - you are requested to present a draft of your full proposal.
-The Faculty and the Grant support office will help addressing any shortcomings of the draft, and complete all necessary adminstrative arrangements.
+The Faculties and the Grants Office will help addressing any shortcomings of the draft, and complete all necessary adminstrative arrangements.